tdelora/awsWorks/README.md

 ###
 ##### awsCreate
 #####
-###### Usage: awsCreate [-h] [-n MINCOUNT] [-x MAXCOUNT] -k KEYPAIR
+###### Usage: awsCreate [-h] [-n MINCOUNT] [-x MAXCOUNT] [-i INSTANCETYPE] -k KEYPAIR
 ######
 ###### awsCreate takes a keypair designation as a mandatory command line argument.
 If the keypair does not exist it will be created, a path to the pem file will be printed.
-Optionally the user may specify the minimum and maximum number of instances to start.
-The program will then create the specified numer of Amazon Linux 2 AMI instances with a type of t2.micro.
+Optionally the user may specify the minimum and maximum number of instances to start and the type of instance.
+The program will then create the specified numer of Amazon Linux 2 AMI instances on the specified type.
 #####
 ##### awsTerminate
 #####